dotnet/corefx/README.md

 * **System.IO.Compression**.
 Provides classes that support the compression and decompression of streams.

+* **System.IO.Compression.ZipFile**.
+Provides static methods for creating and using Zip files.

 * **System.IO.FileSystem**.
 Provides access to the file system, including support for enumerating and manipulating file system objects and for reading and writing files via streams.